Flyers edge Devils in Game 81, keep playoff hopes alive for now

 "That play could blow up on us.
 A backhand through the middle of the ice to T.K. going down.
 It gets through.
 If it doesn't, it could be in the back of our net.
 But Shawsy runs it that way, he wants them to go for it.
 They've had a connection with this all year long."

-In the last two games (both wins), Konecny has two goals and an assist.
+In the last two games, Konecny has two goals and an assist.
 The Flyers have needed that vintage Konecny.

+"There was some struggles with him prior to these couple of games," Tortorella said.
+"He has played so well to give us a chance here.
+That's one guy we talk about learning to play in these games.
+He certainly has taken a huge step in trying to help us stay alive."

 • Wayne Simmonds was honored before the game with a video tribute and ceremonial puck drop.
 The beloved former Flyer signed a one-day contract to officially retire where he spent parts of eight seasons.